astropy/astropy/docs/development/codeguide.rst

 * C extensions are only allowed when they provide a significant performance enhancement over pure python, or a robust C library already exists to provided the needed functionality.
-When C extensions are used, the Python interface must meet interface guidelines.
+When C extensions are used, the Python interface must meet the aforementioned python interface guidelines.

 * The use of Cython_ is strongly recommended for C extensions, as per the example in the template package.
-Cython extensions should store ``.pyx`` files in the source code repository, but they should be compiled to ``.c`` files that are updated in the repository when important changes are made to the ``.pyx`` file.
+Cython_ extensions should store ``.pyx`` files in the source code repository, but they should be compiled to ``.c`` files that are updated in the repository when important changes are made to the ``.pyx`` file.